-Effective Date

-Appendix I July 1, 2020

-Appendix II Start of first full pay period in July 2021 (July 4, 2021)
+Effective Date Appendix I July 1, 2022 Appendix II Start of first full pay period in July 2022 (July 3, 2022) Appendix III Start of first full pay period in July 2023 (July 2, 2023)

-- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Each bargaining unit member employed by the State on July 1, 2020, shall be paid a one-time lump sum in the amount of one thousand four hundred dollars (\$1400.00).
-This a payment shall be made on July 23, 2020.
-Effective with the start of the first full payroll period in July 2021, all employees covered by this Agreement shall receive a two and one quarter percent (2.25%) increase, based on rates in force on the prior day.
-Such adjustment shall be applied to the salary grid. - (b) Employees equal to or more than two and one quarter percent (2.25%) above the maximum for their pay grade on the effective date of the July 2021 increase shall instead receive a lump sum payment equivalent to two and one quarter percent (2.25%) of their base hourly rate, annualized, and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in July 2021.
+- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in July 2022, all employees covered by this Agreement shall receive a three percent (3.0%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid.
+Each bargaining unit member employed by the State on January 14, 2023, shall be paid a one-time lump sum in the amount of one thousand five hundred dollars (\$1500.00).
+Lump sum payments shall be made in the paycheck for the first full pay period in January 2023.
+Effective with the start of the first full payroll period in July 2023, all employees covered by this Agreement shall receive a two percent (2.0%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid.
+Each bargaining unit member employed by the State on January 27, 2024, shall be paid a one-time lump sum in the amount of one thousand dollars (\$1000.00).
+Lump sum payments shall be made in the paycheck for the first full pay period in January 2024.

+(b) Employees equal to or more than three percent (3.0%) above the maximum for their pay grade on the effective date of the July 2022 increase shall instead receive a lump sum payment equivalent to three percent (3.0%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2022.
+Employees equal to or more than two percent (2.0%) above the maximum for their pay grade on the effective date of the July 2023 increase shall instead receive a lump sum payment equivalent to two percent (2.0%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2023.